 The Debtors will demonstrate at the Confirmation Hearing that, given the significant consideration being provided by the Released Parties to the Debtors and other Releasing Parties, the Debtors' releases in favor of the Released Parties are appropriate and within their reasonable business judgment.
-Furthermore, the third party releases are consensual because each class that is deemed to reject or presumed to reject will be provided with an opt-out notice.
-Classes that are eligible to accept or reject the plan have the opportunity to affirmatively opt-out of granting the releases.
+Furthermore, the third party releases are consensual because each class that is presumed to accept or deemed to reject, or votes to reject will be provided with an opt-out election form.
+Classes that are eligible to accept or reject the plan have the opportunity to affirmatively opt-out of granting the releases; provided, however that Holders of Claims that vote to accept the Plan or abstain from voting will be deemed a Releasing Party.